Search

 Advanced

-• Master Technician
+• Master technician

-• Service Manager
+• Service manager

-• Marina Service Manager
+• Marina service manager

 Do Trade Schools Typically Accept Veteran Benefits?

-To find GI Bill® vocational schools near you or to check eligibility for a particular school or program, you can use the VA's online GI Bill Comparison Tool.
+To find GI Bill-eligible vocational schools near you or to check eligibility for a particular school or program, you can use the VA's online GI Bill Comparison Tool.
 It lists schools and programs, shows how much money can be applied toward tuition, and even shows how many other GI Bill recipients are enrolled.

-GI Bill® coverage rates for vocational training programs depend on the overall cost of the program.
+GI Bill coverage rates for vocational training programs depend on the overall cost of the program.

-Choose a Military Friendly® School
+Choose a School That Supports Veterans

 Request more information today to learn more.